 Inspired by the tiny squares in technical drawings for weaving, Pixe is in a way a zooming in of the fabric.
 Woven on a navy cotton warp, it comes in five colorful variations, to fit a tablecloth and four different colored napkins.

 How can coloured surfaces interact subtly in daily life?
 Variations Chromatiques (or Chromatic Variations) question our relationship to colour in private interiors.
-Inspired by Pointillist’ paintings, many coloured brush strokes juxtaposed create vibrating surfaces.
-With two or three colours, “living” surfaces are born — between the solid colour and the actual pattern.
+Inspired by Pointillist’ paintings, many juxtaposed coloured brush strokes create vibrating surfaces.
+With two or three colours, “living” surfaces created — between the solid colour and the actual pattern.
 As the colours blend together by optical illusion, these surfaces are never the same.
-They are changed by the variations’ light and the user’s point of view.
+They are changed by the variations of light and the user’s point of view.

-Camif ÉDITION, a French furniture brand engaged for local and ecological production, wants to encourage children and adults to personalize their own bed linens.
-Indeed, singular and personal objects will be kept longer because synonymous with memories and emotions.
-With a French weaver, we propose a lightweight solution with the least impact possible.
-A collection of plain colored sheets (weaved, dyed and manufactured locally in 100% organic cotton) is linked with small boxes with fabric paintings, safe for health and environment (Oeko-Tex).
+Camif ÉDITION, a French furniture brand engaged in local and eco-friendly production, wants to encourage children and adults to personalize their own bed linens.
+Indeed, personal objects will be kept longer by the owners because they are synonymous with memories and emotions.
+With a French weaver, we propose an easy-to-use solution with the least possible impact.
+A collection of plain colored sheets (woven, dyed and manufactured locally in 100% organic cotton) is accompagned by small kit with fabric paintings, safe for health and environment (Oeko-Tex).
 Then, the idea is to use everyday objects to create your own and unique pillowcase: sponge, vegetables, leafs, adhesive tape, ice cube, toothbrush, lace, sticker...
 The personalization is promoted through workshops and tutorials, for little ones and grown-ups.

 Segment is a hand-woven carpet using very large, smooth wool threads.
-As a part of the Variations Chromatiques project, it is inspired by some Pointillist painting details with big brush strokes, showing flashes of light on the water or on the sky.
-By this strong, dynamic and sparkling surface, the carpet becomes the heart of the room.
+As part of the Variations Chromatiques project, it is inspired by some Pointillist painting details with large brush strokes, illustrating flashes of light on the water or on the sky.
+With this strong, dynamic and sparkling surface, the carpet becomes the heart of the room.

-Brume is a double curtain composed of a semi-transparent textile superimposed on an opaque fabric.
+Brume, which means mist, is a double curtain composed of a semi-transparent textile superimposed on an opaque fabric.
 The same pattern is printed on both fabrics in two different colours which mix by superposition and form a third shade.
-Brume curtain creates specific lights as the day progresses and becomes an "active" element of the room due to its modularity.
+Brume curtain creates specific light as the day progresses and becomes an "active" element of the room due to its modularity.

-This textile range - part of the Variations Chromatiques project - is born from the observation that most upholstered objects are covered either by plain colour or large patterns.
-After researching embroideries on canvas, a “infinit” pattern was designed on a jacquard loom.
+This textile range - part of the Variations Chromatiques project - was inspired by the observation that most upholstered objects are covered either by plain colours or large patterns.
+After researching embroideries on canvas, a “infinite” pattern was designed on a jacquard loom.

 During the spring of 2015, I collaborated with Danish textile designer Margrethe Odgaard and her team.
-She develops multidisciplinary projects, always driven by “a constant search for fresh ways of exploiting colour and pattern in the material”.
+She creates multidisciplinary projects, always driven by “a constant search for fresh ways of exploiting colour and pattern in the material”.
 We worked on different textiles, objects and clothes, from unique and experimental pieces to industrial objects.
-After this experience, Margrethe Odgaard followed and advised me during my diploma project.
+After this experience, Margrethe Odgaard mentored and advised me during my degree project.

 The artist Jean Dubuffet described some artistic forms as “small works of nothing at all, quite concise, almost unformed, but sounding very strong”.
 Le commun magique is a reflexion on these unsophisticated drawings, paintings and sculptures.

-This curious bench was created during a special workshop at ENSCI-Les Ateliers with three designers and four comedians from the Jacques Lecoq Theatre School.
-During two weeks, we were invited to experiment materials, liase with the comedians and design together a object for the stage.
-We proposed this funny bench, mix between a rocking horse and a luge, that invites comedians to find a balance game.
+This curious bench was created during a special workshop at ENSCI-Les Ateliers with three designers and four actors from the Jacques Lecoq Theatre School.
+During two weeks, we were invited to experiment materials, liaise with the actors and together, design an object for the stage.
+We suggested this funny bench, a mix between a rocking horse and a sled, that invites comedians to find a game of balance.

-These different textiles are designed on looms or knitting machines at ENSCI-Les Ateliers.
-Each sample is constructed by testing yarns, process and drawings in order to reach different tactile and visual sensations.
-The fabrication is artisanal but always with industrial techniques in mind.
+These different textiles were designed on looms or knitting machines at ENSCI-Les Ateliers.
+Each sample was constructed by testing yarns, process and drawings in order to reach different tactile and visual sensations.
+The fabrication is handmade but always with industrial techniques in mind.

 This weaving, composed of glass and optic fibers, is a special design for the international glass fiber company Saint-Gobain Adfors.
-The pattern, inspired by Henri Matisse’s painting Luxe, calme et volupté (below), is composed by many coloured segments randomly positioned on the white surface (just one thread with many sequences of bright colors is used).
-After production and finishing, the textile becomes a large panel fixed on a wall that can be use as luminous source or simple decorative element.
+The pattern, inspired by Henri Matisse’s painting Luxe, calme et volupté (below), is composed by many coloured segments randomly positioned on the white surface (just one thread is used with many sequences of bright colors).
+After production and finishing, the textile becomes a large panel fixed on a wall that can be use as luminous source or as a simple decorative element.

-RVB (or RGB in English) is a never-ended collection of projects which inspire me as a designer: pieces of art, books, architectures, patterns, movies… Collected and tidy in three colors (Red, Green and Blue), the compilation was printed in three small pocket-sized books — very easy to bring and consult everywhere.
+RVB (or RGB in English) is a never-ending collection of projects which inspire me as a designer: pieces of art, books, architecture, patterns, movies… Collected and organised in three colors (Red, Green and Blue), the compilation was printed in three small pocket-sized books — very easy to carry on and consult anywhere.

-Real fabrics, wood, marbles or clays bring volume, details and incarnation to simple vector drawings.
-"Cutting" directly in photographic materials gives a new graphic perception, between 2D and 3D, to this everyday objects’ inventory.
+Real fabrics, wood, marble or clay bring volume, details and physical presence to simple vector drawings.
+"Cutting" directly in photographic materials gives a new graphic perception, between 2D and 3D, to an envetory of object.

-Ten “Sornettes”, which mean in french very short absurd stories, closed to poem or fable, were first written and then illustrated.
-Each one talks about the intimate, loneliness and absence with humor and poetry.
-All the drawings were drawn with Indian ink and black Cristal Bic pen, created a very graphic and homogeneous world.
-Inspired by Boris Vian’ texts, Jacques Tati’s movies and Carelman’s catalog, the “Sornettes” invent a poetic world where the strange disturbs an apparent tranquility.
+Ten “Sornettes”, which mean in French very short absurd stories, close to poems or fables, were first written and then illustrated.
+Each one talks about the intimancy, loneliness and absence with humour and poetry.
+All the drawings were drawn with Indian ink and black Cristal Bic pen which created a very graphic and homogenous world.
+Inspired by Boris Vian’s texts, Jacques Tati’s movies and Carelman’s catalog, the “Sornettes” invent a poetic world where the strange disturbs an apparent tranquility.